boothe0/CS386GodotProject/reports/report10.md

 Ethan - Worked on the Description part of deliverable 5.
 Working on combat mechanic improvements.

 Maya - created 3 new collectables/upgrades, still need to polish and upload them.

+Asher - Described design principals used in deliverable 5 and started work on new items.
 ## 2. Retrospective

 Appreciations: We all were able to get together at least once to finish another deliverable together.